okechukwu0127/react-testing-starter-main/README.md

 <br/>

 # INTEGRATION TEST with @testing-library
-run the following command to initialize cypress
+run the following command to initialize the integratoin test

 `yarn install`<br/>
 `yarn test`